 Ocean County Man Admits Federal Hate Crimes for Series of Violent Assaults on Members of Orthodox Jewish Community

-U.S. Attorney Sellinger credited special agents of the FBI, under the direction of Special Agent in Charge James E. Dennehy in Newark; and the Passaic County Sheriff’s Office Division of Internal Affairs, under the direction of Sheriff Richard H. Berdnik, with the investigation leading to the charges.
+U.S. Attorney Sellinger credited special agents of the FBI, under the direction of Special Agent in Charge James E. Dennehy in Newark; the New Jersey Attorney General’s Office, under the direction of Attorney General Matthew J. Platkin; the Passaic County Prosecutor’s Office, under the direction of Prosecutor Camelia M. Valdes; and the North Jersey Public Corruption Task Force composed of members of FBI and New Jersey State Police.

-The government is represented by Assistant U.S. Attorney Benjamin Levin of the Criminal Division and the Civil Rights Division’s Criminal Civil Rights Task Force in Newark.
+The government is represented by Assistant U.S. Attorneys Bernard J. Cooney of the Criminal Division and the Civil Rights Division’s Criminal Civil Rights Task Force, and Joseph Gribko, Deputy Chief of the U.S. Attorney’s Office’s Civil Rights Division.